MTN Nigeria to run limited trial of e-SIM technology – The Sun Nigeria

-MTN Nigeria Plc (MTN) yesterday announced the trial of e-SIM services on their network based on approvals received from the Nigerian Communications Commission (NCC).
+MTN Nigeria Plc (MTN) yesterday, announced the trial of e-SIM services on its network based on approvals received from the Nigerian Communications Commission (NCC).

 The company said the decision was based on its continued drive to lead digital transformation, foster inclusion, improve customer experience and maintain the highest quality of service for its customers.

-The next step in the evolution of Subscriber Identity Modules (SIM cards), e-SIMs are designed to deliver unprecedented freedom and flexibility.
-Unlike the physical SIMs, e-SIMs are built into smartphones, devices and wearables.
-They support multiple profiles and allow customers to connect multiple numbers to their e-SIM devices.
+It explained that the next step in the evolution of Subscriber Identity Modules (SIM cards), e-SIMs is designed to deliver unprecedented freedom and flexibility to stakeholders.

+Unlike the physical SIMs, e-SIMs are built into smartphones, devices and wearables to support multiple profiles and allow customers connect multiple numbers to their e-SIM devices.

 Notwithstanding the sophistication of e-SIMs, the onboarding requirements are the same as are required for a physical SIM.
-Hence, SIM registration in line with existing regulatory prescriptions remains a requirement for activating a device embedded with an e-SIM.
+Hence, SIM registration in line with existing regulatory prescriptions remains a requirement for activating devices embedded with e-SIMs.

 e-SIMs are particularly useful for people who want to manage personal and business lines easily and effectively or want a separate profile for data.
 The new technology will also be extremely convenient for frequent travelers and tourists, making it easier for them to opt for and keep a local subscription when visiting Nigeria.